LiskArchive/lips/proposals/lip-define_state_and_state_transitions_of_random_module.md

 ### Internal Functions

-The random module has the following internal functions.
+The Random module has the following internal functions.

 #### Hashing Function